Security at the Forefront

 The internationally recognized SOC 2 standard is a set of compliance requirements verifying the security practices of service providers and other companies storing sensitive customer data in the cloud.
-To achieve compliance, Instaclustr underwent an independent technical audit to assess its policies and procedures in accordance with three trust principles: Security, Availability, and Confidentiality
+To achieve compliance, Instaclustr underwent an independent technical audit to assess its policies and procedures in accordance with three trust principles: Security, Availability, and Confidentiality.

 With this designation, Instaclustr becomes the first – and currently the only – hosted Cassandra service provider to provide a security environment audited to meet the SOC 2 standards of the American Institute of Certified Public Accountants (AICPA).

-SOC2 compliance is now part of Instaclustr’s formal security program which includes regular independent penetration testing and participation in a bug-bounty program to encourage third-party reporting of potential security issues.
+Being SOC 2 compliance is now part of Instaclustr’s formal security program which includes regular independent penetration testing and participation in a bug-bounty program to encourage third-party reporting of potential security issues.

 - Internode encryption (with cluster-specific certs) enabled by default